Program 1 - Living, Working, and Leisure

 Position

-Continue to focus on climate-adaptive design in our municipality.
-We want to focus on quality and biodiversity.
+We will continue to focus on making our municipality climate-resilient.
+We want to prioritize quality and biodiversity.

 Vision

-There is space for all our residents to spend time in public areas.
-But nature is also given the opportunity to develop.
+There is room for all our residents to spend time in public spaces.
+But nature is also given the opportunity to thrive.

 Mission